alinnman/celestial-navigation/README.md

     ((N 7°,40.8′;W 94°,14.0′);(N 41°,51.2′;W 87°,38.6′))

-Then we add another small circle and show the best three intersections points
+Then we add another small circle and show the calculated mean value of the intersections

-    BEST COORDINATES
-    (N 41°,51.2′;W 87°,38.6′)
-    (N 41°,51.3′;W 87°,38.5′)
-    (N 41°,51.5′;W 87°,38.6′)

-And finally we show the mean value calculation.
-It is easy to see our values being just 0.1-0.2 nautical miles apart.
-This accuracy cannot be expected if you use real sextant readings.

-    MEAN VALUE COORDINATE from multi-point sight data.
     (N 41°,51.3′;W 87°,38.6′)

 There is also another similar test script in the [starfixdata.stat.2.py](starfixdata.stat.2.py)